HomeLatest NewseHealth16-year-old Indian-American engineer Krithik Ramesh wins $75,000 Gordon E. Moore Award

 (L to R) Allison Jia, Krithik Ramesh, Rachel Seevers and Shriya Reddy.
 (Photo: Intel)

-Seevers received the other Intel Foundation Young Scientist Award of $50,000 for designing, building and testing a rigid, -efficient prototype of an underwater propulsion device that mimics the way jellyfish move through the water.
-This could allow for greater access to the world's unexplored oceans.
+Seevers received the other Intel Foundation Young Scientist Award of $50,000 for designing, building and testing a rigid, energy-efficient prototype of an underwater propulsion device that mimics the way jellyfish move through the water.
+This could allow for greater access to the world’s unexplored oceans.

-“Intel is proud to honour Krithik Ramesh, Rachel Seevers, Allison Jia, Shriya Reddy and all of the ISEF finalists on their innovative work, which is helping to advance key research areas and provide solutions to global challenges that are critical today.
+“Intel is proud to honour Krithik Ramesh, Rachel Seevers, Allison Jia, Shriya Reddy and all of the ISEF finalists on their innovative work, which is helping to advance key areas and provide solutions to global challenges that are critical today.
 The work they are doing has the potential to make a better tomorrow for all of us,” said Pia Wilson-Body, president of the Intel Foundation.

 Ramesh’s test, machine learning method has the potential to decrease operating time by at least 30 minutes.
 (Photo: Intel)